-Version 4.0 is a major update released on 1 December 2014.
-The most significant enhancement is the addition of topographic and hypsometric attributes for nearly all glaciers.
-These new attributes are described in detail below (see section 3.2).
-Many glacier outlines are unchanged in version 4.0, but many more glaciers now have dates or date ranges, some glacier names have been added or corrected, and the inventory of Alaska is new.
-The last glacier complexes have been subdivided (in Bolivia), and nominal glaciers have been added to correct the omission of the eastern and western ends of the Greater Caucasus.
-A global grid of glacierized area with 0.5-degree resolution is provided.
+Version 4.0 was released on 1 December 2014.
+The most significant enhancement was the addition of topographic and hypsometric attributes for nearly all glaciers.
+These new attributes are described in detail below (section 3.2).
+Many glacier outlines were unchanged in version 4.0, but many more glaciers were assigned dates or date ranges, some names were added or corrected, and the inventory of Alaska was new.
+Remaining glacier complexes in Bolivia were subdivided, and nominal glaciers were added to correct omissions in the Greater Caucasus.
+A global grid of glacierized area with 0.5-degree resolution was added.